Federal ID: 91-6001537

 Among negative decisions that involve a referee report, an author may on occasion conclude that a referee substantially misinterpreted the submission’s content, methods, or contribution.
 To resolve such situations equitably, and to avoid serious errors in our editorial outcomes, the JFQA relies on an appeals procedure as described below:

-Stage 1 Appeal
+Stage 1 Appeal:

 - The author(s) may submit a letter detailing their concerns to the editorial office, with the understanding that it will be forwarded to the original editor and referee.
-Author(s) must wait at least one month but no more than three months from the original decision to submit an appeal.
+Author(s) must wait at least one month but no more than three months of the original decision to submit an appeal.

 - The original editor will assess whether the initial negative decision should be changed to a revision request.

-Stage 2 Appeal
+Stage 2 Appeal:

 - The editor will send the paper to an appeals referee, along with the prior review and the correspondence between the author and the original referee.
 The appeals referee will review the version of the paper that was originally submitted.